arruda/Early-Filtering-Gnosis-Setup/README.md

 # Running
-Load the environment variables from .env in the environment, one way of doing this is using `pipenv shell` command.
+Load the environment variables from .env in the environment, one way of doing this is using `source load_env.sh` command.

 Then run: `docker-compose up -d` and wait until all services have started.